Braves rookie Strider fans Atlanta record 16 in win over Rox

 Strider threw only 42 pitches threw his first four innings, setting a pace that allowed him to log his longest career start.
 He did not walk a batter.

-Hall of Famer John Smoltz held the previous Atlanta record with 15 strikeouts against the New York Mets on April 10, 2005 and against Montreal on May 24, 1992.
-The franchise moved to Atlanta in 1966; Hall of Famer Warren Spahn holds the overall Braves record with 18 strikeouts against the Chicago Cubs on June 14, 1952, when the team played in Boston.
+Smoltz struck out 15 in a game twice — against Montreal on May 24, 1992 and against the New York Mets on April 10, 2005.
+Hall of Famer Warren Spahn holds the overall Braves record with 18 strikeouts against the Chicago Cubs on June 14, 1952, when the team played in Boston.

 Kenley Jansen pitched a perfect ninth for his 31st save in 36 chances.